pawlakiga/aqsac/readme.md

 # Hybrid Reinforcement Learning for Continuous-Time Industrial Systems with Time-Varying Delays
-**Authors**
+**Authors**<br>
-Iga Pawlak `iga.pawlak@se.abb.com`
+Iga Pawlak `iga.pawlak@se.abb.com`<br>
-Soroush Rastegarpour `soroush.rastegarpour@se.abb.com`
+Soroush Rastegarpour `soroush.rastegarpour@se.abb.com`<br>
 Hamid Feyzmahdavian `hamid.feyzmahdavian@se.abb.com`

-The package contains files developed in the scope of the master thesis addressing the problem of delays, particularly unknown continuous and variable ones, in Reinforcement Learning.
+The package contains files developed in the scope of the master thesis addressing the problem of delays, particularly unknown continuous and variable ones, in Reinforcement Learning for Industrial Systems.

 ## File structure
 - `buffer.py`  - definition of an extended replay buffer used in by safe agents